 When to Visit Vancouver

 There is no “best time” to visit Vancouver.
 The weather is a bit drizzly in the winter, but it never really gets too cold or two hot.
-Summer are downright incredible, and there are plenty of things to do in winter too.
+Summers are downright incredible, but there are plenty of things to do in winter too.

-Due to it’s location it has a mild climate, which means not too much snow in the winter and pleasant temperatures in the summer, but it does to tend to have a lot of rain.
+Due to it’s location, it has a mild climate, which means not too much snow in the winter and pleasant temperatures in the summer, but it does tend to have a lot of rain.
 The average annual rain and snow fall is 1219mm.

 Vancouver’s Best Neighborhoods

 Gastown is the historical part of the city with cobblestone streets, heritage buildings, shops, restaurants and galleries.
-It’s located just south of the harbor and is a vibrant place.
+It’s located just south of the harbor and is a vibrant part of the city.

 Located just under the Granville Street Bridge is Granville Island Market which offers a mix of food, arts and crafts, shopping and theaters.
 Water taxis ferry shoppers to and from the market or you can stroll there.